playcanvas/playcanvas-sync/README.md

 JavaScript and other textual files of a PlayCanvas project locally, on your own computer, in a text editor of your choice.

+`pcsync` also allows pushing and pulling [non-text](#non-text-files), such as images and models, between your machine and PlayCanvas, individually or all at once.

 In addition, if your project has a file called [`pcignore.txt`](#the-pcignoretxt-file), PlayCanvas merge will not affect the files listed in it, and the operation of `pcsync` and `pcwatch` will be restricted only to those files.